ChrisVeigl/AngelinaReader/README.md

 # Angelina Braille Reader

 Angelina Braille Reader is an Optical Braille Recognition system.
 It is designed to convert Braille text on photos into plain text.
+For up-to-date documentation and instructions regarding the original (online-/web-) service version, please refer to: https://github.com/IlyaOvodov/AngelinaReader
+The service is available at the address: http://angelina-reader.ru

-This (forked) version provides the `run_local_camInteractive.py` script for live processing of camera/webcam images and a voice-guided user interface for processing and appending text results of the braille recognition process (see *Usage and Instructions* for pyhsical setup).
+This (forked) version provides the `run_local_camInteractive.py` script for live processing of camera/webcam images and a voice-guided user interface for processing and appending text results of the braille recognition process (see *Usage* and *Instructions for pyhsical setup*).

 ## General description of the solution